 While the cause and effect of the situation haven’t been proven yet, there are strong indicators that would suggest there is a mouth-to-joint connection here.
 Researchers who have looked into the connection between rheumatoid arthritis and periodontal disease have found that there are similarities between the inflammatory processes of oral tissue and joints.
 There also may be a genetic link between the two conditions as a genetic type has been identified to be more common in patients who possess both conditions when compared to patients who do not suffer either condition.

 - Take care of your teeth: First and foremost, basic oral health care must be exercised by the patient.
 This includes proper teeth brushing, mouth rinsing, and flossing at home while also receiving regular dental cleanings and checkups.

-- Work with a doctor: A periodontist can help you treat periodontal disease, but if you are suffering from rheumatoid arthritis, we suggest working close with your doctor to receive proper treatment.
-This plays an important role in maintain your oral and overall health.
+- Work with a doctor: A periodontist can help you treat periodontal disease, but if you are suffering from rheumatoid arthritis, we suggest working closely with your doctor to receive proper treatment.
+This plays an important role in maintaining your oral and overall health.

 If you’re looking for a Phoenix periodontist to help you with treatment options, look no further than the Arizona Periodontal Group.
 You can reach out to us with any questions you may have concerning periodontal disease and its link to rheumatoid arthritis along with possible treatment options.
 Request an appointment at your earliest convenience to begin the treatment process.